wyleyr/recursewithless-site/cv.md

 ## Open Source Contributions {#foss data-tocd="contributions to free and open source software"}

-  - Maintainer and contributor of [metadatatransformation], a Web service that converts between metadata formats used by the Tübingen Archive of Language Resources
+  - Contributor to [metadatatransformation], a Web service that converts between metadata formats used by the Tübingen Archive of Language Resources
-  - Author and maintainer of [germanet-common], a React library for building applications with the GermaNet semantic database
+  - Author of [germanet-common], a React library for building applications with the GermaNet semantic database
   - Author and maintainer of [ox-linguistics], which provides syntax for linguistic examples in Org Mode documents